Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

 That's it!
 Put this newly created SD card in your Raspberry Pi and see what will happen :-)

-[^1]: After all, restoring the previous backupt would overwrite your current LVM setup!
+[^1]: After all, restoring the previous backup would overwrite your current LVM setup!